annajoyw/ToDoApp/README.md

 # Running the App
 1. Clone the repository using ```https://github.com/annajoyw/ToDoApp.git```.
 Directions for how to clone a repository can be found [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
-2. Select ToDoApp.sln after cloning to open this repository in Visual Studio
+2. Find and double click ToDoApp.sln after cloning to open this repository in Visual Studio
 3. For this project to run as intended, you will need to set both the ToDoApp and ToDoWebAPI as the startup projects.
 Directions for how to set multiple startup projects can be found [here](https://learn.microsoft.com/en-us/visualstudio/ide/how-to-set-multiple-startup-projects?view=vs-2022)